isaiahwong/ocaml-chat/README.md

 # Chat
-This repo presents a 1 to 1 chat application implemented with a custom [protocol](#protocol) on top of TCP has been implemeneted.
+This repo presents a 1 to 1 chat application implemented with a custom [protocol](#protocol) on top of TCP.

 <img src="doc/output.gif" />